Kiki Bertens: 2021: Loss of form and retirement

 Bertens was sidelined for the start of the 2021 season, following surgery on her Achilles tendon at the end of 2020.
 Her first tournament after recovery from her surgery was at the Qatar Total Open.
 Seeded fifth, she lost in the first round to Jeļena Ostapenko.
 Seeded fifth at the Dubai Championships, she was defeated in the second round by Tereza Martincová.
 Seeded tenth in Miami, she lost in the second round to qualifier Liudmila Samsonova.
 Playing for the Netherlands in the Fed Cup tie against China, she beat Wang Xinyu.
 The Netherlands ended up winning the tie 3–2.

 Seeded seventh and the defending champion in Madrid, Bertens was defeated in the second round by Veronika Kudermetova.
 As a result, her ranking dropped to No. 17.
 Seeded 16th at the French Open, she lost in the first round to Polona Hercog; her ranking dropped further to No. 20 on 14 June 2021.
 This marked her first time outside the top 20 since June 2018.
 She then announced on 16 June 2021 that 2021 will be her final season, citing an inability to continue to compete to the highest level due to injuries, and that she would either retire following the Olympics, or at the end of the season.

 At the Eastbourne International, Bertens was defeated in the first round by lucky loser Shelby Rogers.
 Seeded 17th at Wimbledon, she lost in the first round to Marta Kostyuk.

 Bertens later clarified that she would end her career at the Olympic Games.
-Seeded 16th, she was defeated in the first round by Markéta Vondroušová.
+Seeded 16th, she was defeated in the first round by eventual silver medalist Markéta Vondroušová.
 Her final tournament was the doubles draw at the same event, where she partnered Demi Schuurs.
 They won their first-round match against French pair Kristina Mladenovic and Caroline Garcia, in three sets, then lost to Elena Vesnina and Veronika Kudermetova, also in three sets.
-Bertens retired from the professional tour ranked No. 24 in singles and 112 in doubles.
+Bertens retired from the tour ranked No. 24 in singles and 112 in doubles.